 Getting long hauled, or taken for a longer ride than necessary by Vegas cabbies is a common complaint of visitors.
 Oftentimes, newcomers to Vegas don’t even realize they have paid an inflated fare.

-In an effort to reinstate trust in the cab industry, the Nevada Taxicab Authority initiated flat rates from Harry Reid International Airport to hotels along the Strip to address customer fears of getting long-hauled.
+To reinstate trust in the cab industry, the Nevada Taxicab Authority initiated flat rates from Harry Reid International Airport to hotels along the Strip to address customer fears of getting long-hauled.

 The flat rate that customers pay is based on which “zone” your destination hotel is located within.